Savory Quinoa Breakfast Bake {Easy, High Protein}

 How Do I Get Rid of That Bitter Taste from the Quinoa?

-A close-up of a quinoa breakfast bake on a cutting board main header image.
+A close-up of a quinoa breakfast bake in a glass dish on a counter next to a bowl of salsa.

 Savory Breakfast Quinoa Bake {High Protein and Fiber}